 Each academic research journal will have an editor.
 The relevant Member Group can recommend an editor.
-The Academy of Computing Board or third party publisher will need to ratify the appointment.
+The Academy of Computing Board or thirdparty publisher will need to ratify the appointment.

-For journal editors, the Publisher (BCS Publishing Department or third party publisher as appropriate) will provide a contract outlining their responsibilities and terms of office.
+For editors receiving an honorarium the Publisher (BCS Publishing Departmentor third party publisher as appropriate) will provide a contract outlining their responsibilities and terms of office.